vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

 Runway 11R/29L is unlit, and **cannot** be used at night.

 ## SID Selection
-IFR aircraft shall be assigned the **Procedural SID** corresponding to their direction of travel.
+IFR aircraft shall be assigned a SID corresponding to their direction of travel.

 | Runway  | Via  | SID      |
 | ------- | ---- | -------- |